SirRuggie/MBR-xbebenk/InitialSetup.md

     * Click save on the right of the resolution menu
     * Select the 860 x 676 radio button
   * Pixel density: 160 DPI (Low)
-  * Click Save Changes and Click the Gear again to open the settings menu
+  * Click "Save Changes" and then click on the gear icon again to re-open the settings menu.

 ![Images](Images/BlueStacks/BlueStacks_05.png)
-* Select Graphics on the left tab menu and change the following settings:
+* Select "Graphics" from the left tab menu and change the following settings:
   * Graphics engine mode: Compatibility
-* Click Save Changes
+* Click "Save Changes".

-### <a name="cocinstall"></a>Clash of Clans install on BlueStacks Instance
+### <a name="cocinstall"></a>Install the Amazon Appstore and Clash of Clans on the BlueStacks Instance by following these steps:
-* From the BlueStacks multi-instance manager, click start on the first BlueStacks instance
+* From the BlueStacks 5 Multi-Instance Manager, start the first BlueStacks instance.

 ![Images](Images/BlueStacks/BlueStacks_06.png)
-* Once Loaded click on the "System apps" folder and open Chrome
+* Once Loaded, click on the "System apps" folder and open Chrome.
-* Go to Amazon.com and search for Amazon Appstore
+* Go to Amazon.com and search for "Amazon Appstore".

 ![Images](Images/BlueStacks/BlueStacks_07.png)
-* Click Download and Install Amazon Appstore
+* Download and Install the Amazon Appstore

 ![Images](Images/BlueStacks/BlueStacks_08.png)
-* Click Get Amazon AppStore
+* Click Get Amazon AppStore.

 ![Images](Images/BlueStacks/BlueStacks_09.png)
-* Click Ok on the security pop up at the bottom of the screen
+* Click Ok on the security pop up at the bottom of the screen.

 ![Images](Images/BlueStacks/BlueStacks_10.png)
-* Click Open on the pop up at the bottom of the screen
+* Click Open on the pop up at the bottom of the screen.

 ![Images](Images/BlueStacks/BlueStacks_11.png)
-* Click Install
+* Click Install.

 ![Images](Images/BlueStacks/BlueStacks_12.png)
-* Click Open
+* Click Open.

 ![Images](Images/BlueStacks/BlueStacks_13.png)
-* Click on Sign In or Create a new Amazon Account
+* Click Sign In or Create a new Amazon Account.

 ![Images](Images/BlueStacks/BlueStacks_14.png)
-* Once Signed in, Search for Clash of Clans and Install
+* Once Signed in, Search for Clash of Clans and Install it.

 ![Images](Images/BlueStacks/BlueStacks_15.png)
-* Click Install on the pop up
+* Click Install on the pop up.
-* Close out of the BlueStacks Session when the Clash installation is complete and open the multi-instance manager.
+* Close the BlueStacks session when the installation is complete and open the Multi-Instance Manager.

 ![Images](Images/BlueStacks/BlueStacks_16.png)
-* Click on the Clone Instance button
+* Click the "Clone Instance" button to create a copy of the first BlueStacks instance

 ![Images](Images/BlueStacks/BlueStacks_17.png)
-* Leave the Clone Instance menu settings as default.
-This will take the settings that was set earlier in the BlueStacks installation and duplicate it to the new instances.
+* Repeat these steps to create additional BlueStacks instances and make sure to name them accordingly (e.g. "Nougat32", "Nougat32_1", "Nougat32_2", etc.) for use with the bot.
   * Instance count can be changed to 2 or more (*Not all machines can handle more than 2.
 This will be based on your machines performance*)

 *BlueStacks Installation and configuration complete*